From 2020-2025 we will clean more than 20 000 beaches/hotspots, and of course – the areas in between.

 More than 80% of the waste we collect has it’s origin from industrial activities.

-Now, we will make sure that we also have the cleanest coastline in the world, thereby strengthening Norway’s name and brand as a fishing nation and a destination for travel and recreation with fertile oceans and great nature and wildlife.
+Now, we will make sure that we also have the cleanest coastline in the world, thereby strengthening Norway’s name and brand as a fishery nation and a destination for travel and recreation with fertile oceans and great nature and wildlife.

 More than 1000 kg pr. km